Romanian cuisine: Description

 The Christmas meal is sweetened with the traditional cozonac, a sweet bread made with nuts, poppy seeds, or rahat (Turkish delight).

-At Easter, lamb is served: the main dishes are borș de miel (lamb sour soup), roast lamb, and drob de miel – a Romanian-style lamb haggis made from minced offal (heart, liver, lungs), lamb meat and spring onions with spices, wrapped in a caul and roasted.
+At Easter, lamb is served: the main dishes are borș de miel (lamb sour soup), roast lamb, and drob de miel – a Romanian dish similar to haggis made from minced offal (heart, liver, lungs), lamb meat and spring onions with spices, wrapped in a caul and roasted.
 The traditional Easter cake is pască, a pie made from yeast dough with a sweet cottage cheese filling at the center.

 Romanian pancakes, called clătite, are thin (like the French crêpe) and can be prepared with savory or sweet fillings: ground meat, cheese, or jam.
 Different recipes are prepared depending on the season or the occasion.

 Wine is the preferred drink, and Romanian wine has a tradition of over three millennia.
 Romania is currently the world's ninth largest wine producer, and recently the export market has started to grow.
 Romania produces a wide selection of domestic varieties (Fetească, Grasă, Tămâioasă, Busuioacă, and Băbească), as well as varieties from across the world (Italian Riesling, Merlot, Sauvignon blanc, Cabernet Sauvignon, Chardonnay, and Muscat Ottonel).
 Beer is also highly regarded, generally blonde pilsener beer, made with German influences.
 There are also Romanian breweries with a long tradition.

 According to the 2009 data of FAOSTAT, Romania is the world's second largest plum producer (after the United States), and as much as 75% of Romania's plum production is processed into the famous țuică, a plum brandy obtained through one or more distillation steps.

 Vegetarianism and veganism

-Followers of the Romanian Orthodox Church keep fast during several periods throughout the ecclesiastical calendar amounting to a majority of the year.
+Followers of the Romanian Orthodox Church fast during several periods throughout the ecclesiastical calendar amounting to a majority of the year.
 In the Romanian Orthodox tradition, devotees keep to a diet without any animal products during these times.
 As a result, vegan foods are abundant in stores and restaurants; however, Romanians may not be familiar with a vegan or vegetarian diet as a full-time lifestyle choice.
-Many recipes below have vegan versions, and the Vegetables section below contains many common fasting foods.
+Many recipes below have vegan versions, and the vegetables section below contains many common fasting foods.